 We hope this guide has enhanced your user experience.
-If you encounter any issues not covered in this guide, please reach out to the application support team for assistance.
+If you encounter any issues not covered in this guide, please reach out to your Broadband Office for assistance.

 Keep updated on the BEAD Challenge process by visiting your state's site for more information!